 A share will be a "qualifying share" as defined in section 9C(1) if, amongst other things, it is an equity share as defined in section 9C(1).
-The definition of an "equity share" in section 9C(1) expands the definition of the same term in section 1 to include a participatory interest in a portfolio of a collective investment scheme in securities.
+The definition of an "equity share" in section 9C(1) expands the definition of the same term in section 1(1) to include a participatory interest in a portfolio of a collective investment scheme in securities and a portfolio of a hedge fund collective investment scheme.
+A share in a "REIT" as defined in section 1(1) could potentially be an equity share provided it meets the requirements of the definition of that term.3

-A participatory interest in a "portfolio of a collective investment scheme in property" as defined in section 1 falls outside section 9C since it represents an interest in a vesting trust and is neither an "equity share" nor is it deemed to be an equity share.
+A participatory interest in a "portfolio of a collective investment scheme in property" as defined in section 1(1) falls outside section 9C since it represents an interest in a vesting trust and is neither an "equity share" nor is it deemed to be an equity share.

-The term "equity share" is defined in section 1 as follows:
+The term "equity share" is defined in section 1(1) as follows:4